asfadmin/hyp3-in-a-box/docs/_static/setup.rst

 Earthdata Credentials
 ^^^^^^^^^^^^^^^^^^^^^

-    To download data within HyP3, an earthdata account is needed.
+    To download data within HyP3, an Earthdata account is needed.
-    To create an earthdata account go to:
+    To create an Earthdata account go to:

         - `Register for Earthdata`_